rxv3774/WebCheckers/docs/DesignDoc.md

 ### Summary

-The following Tiers/Layers model shows a high-level view of the webapp's architecture.
+The following Tiers/Layers model shows a high-level view of the webapp's architecture:

 :![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png) _(Figure 90)_